 - 1. Swine must have a CVI issued within the 30 days prior to the date of exhibition. - 2.
 A veterinarian MUST check swine on trailer prior to unloading animals at the fair. - 3.
 Swine must bear an official USDA 840 radio frequency identification (RFID) and the number recorded on the CVI. - 4.
-All swine exhibited must be moved to a PDA or USDA licenced slaughter facility upon completion of the sale. - 5.
+All swine unloaded off a trailer into the barn/scale must be moved to a PDA or USDA licenced slaughter facility upon completion of the sale or weighin. - 5.
 Pseudorabies and Brucellosis tests are not required.